-You might be thinking, "That's a tough standard: every careless word.
+Now, you might be thinking, 'That's a strong standard: every careless word.
 Who can live up to that standard?"
 Let me ask you a question.
-Why do people speak careless words? [pause] Do you know what the main reason is I believe we speak careless words?
+Why do people speak careless words? (pause) Do you know the main reason why I think we speak careless words?
 We speak careless words because we care less.
-If we took time to weigh our words before we spoke them, we wouldn't be inclined to speak carelessly.
+If we took time to weigh our words before we spoke them, we would not be inclined to speak carelessly.
 Jeremiah 12:11 says, "the whole land will be laid waste because there is no one who cares."

-So all our words will come up for review before God, not just the ones we want.
-Of course, the things we repented of while we were on earth, they got wiped out.
+So all our words will come before God, not just the ones we want.
+Of course, having said that, the things that we repented of while we were on earth, they get wiped out.
 There's no record of them in heaven.
-Those things were washed clean by the blood of Christ, they were forgiven.
+Those things are washed clean by the blood of Christ, they are forgiven; they are wiped out.
 We can take comfort in that.
-But we have to understand that Jesus said, "by your words you will be acquitted, and by your words you will be condemned."
+But we have to understand that "by your words you will be acquitted, and by your words you will be condemned."

 - Lk.
-19:22a [Jesus, giving the Parable of the Ten Minas] "His master replied, 'I will judge you by your own words, you wicked servant! - Jas.
+19:22a [Jesus, giving the Parable of the Ten Minas] "His master replied, 'I will judge you by your own words, you wicked servant! - Ps.
+19:14 May the words of my mouth and the meditation of my heart be pleasing in your sight, O LORD, my Rock and my Redeemer. - Jas.
 5:9 Don't grumble against each other, brothers, or you will be judged.
-The Judge is standing at the door! - Ps.
-19:14 May the words of my mouth and the meditation of my heart be pleasing in your sight, O LORD, my Rock and my Redeemer.
+The Judge is standing at the door!